Cellular Nutrition: What is it & Why is it Important?

 Oxidative stress to cells causes numerous health issues and is likely responsible for chronic, low-level inflammation that is characteristic of many age-related diseases.

-To avoid oxidative stress, your body needs molecules called antioxidants.
+In order to avoid oxidative stress, your body needs molecules called antioxidants.
 Antioxidants act as a shield to your healthy molecules when free radicals go electron-shopping.
 An antioxidant will protect a healthy molecule by offering up one of its electrons so that the healthy molecule is left unharmed.

 How Does Oxidative Stress Impact Cellular Health?